 5. Create a sense of balance

-We are attracted to harmony and balance — in life and in art.
+We are attracted to harmony and balance—in life and in art.
 Great composition balances the objects in the frame so there is even weight.
-If you have all of the items one side of your frame, your photo will feel lopsided.
+If you have all of the items on one side of your frame, your photo will feel lopsided.
 Dark objects must be balanced against light ones.
 Large items play against smaller items.
 Empty space can be balanced against busier areas of your frame.
 For pleasing composition, you must balance the objects in your frame.

 6. Tell me a story